 Note: This article was originally written years before the death of Robert Elliot, who founded and ran this group.
 Robert Elliot died June 21, 2006 after a long battle with cancer.

 There are numerous small groups that claim to be the only one following the teachings and practices of the Worldwide Church of God while Herbert Armstrong was alive.
 God's Church Worldwide (GCW) is another one of them, "God's Church, Worldwide - Holding Fast to the Herbert W. Armstrong Foundation" (GCW website); "Only GCW is consistent in its teaching by properly recognizing HWA and the work God did through him as it relates to the Bible" (Little, Mark.
 HWA and Philadelphia era.
 Email to COGwriter 5/31/02).

-Quotes in this article primarily come from GCW's website or from emails from Mark Little, who is a supporter/minister with GCW.
+Quotes in this article primarily come from GCW's website or from emails from Mark Little, who was a supporter/minister with GCW until December 2007 according to another email I received.
 Those from GCW will be in italics.